victorjaquez/properview/README.md

 - **Simple Analytics Tracking** - Basic session IDs for demo view tracking
 - **Real-time Updates** - Views and inquiries update immediately
 - **Incognito-friendly** - Each new session generates unique analytics
-- **30-day Historical Data** - Pre-seeded analytics for comprehensive demo
+- **Historical Data** - Pre-seeded analytics for comprehensive demo

 For production use, I would love to enhance with: